 We successfully hosted several Life skills workshops through Jumpstart Catalyx in 2016.
 The aim is to recruit, train, asses and place Tateni Beneficiaries and other affected unemployed youth in various stores in Tshwane Metropolitan (Pretoria).

 After completing the five days workshops the delegates are sent to various stores around Pretoria for about six days.
-It is a challenge because most can’t afford the transport money.
+It is a challenge because most can not afford the transport money.
 We need to assist them with transport money when they go for evaluation at prospective employers like Mr Price and Spar Supermarkets.
 Some of the participants are now employed or studying full-time.

 The enke: Catalyst Program